Digimon Adventure: Our War Game!: Production

 Our War Game was directed by Mamoru Hosoda, written by Reiko Yoshida, and produced by Toei Animation.
 It is the second of two Digimon movies directed by Hosoda, following 1999's Digimon Adventure.
 Hosoda was given both Digimon films to direct by the company after he expressed a desire to make movies.
 Hosoda pitched two plots for the film: a road movie inspired by Midnight Run in which Kamiya and an original character travel to Okinawa, and a WarGames-inspired film in which the protagonist saves the world without leaving their home.
 Toei selected the latter concept.
 In early drafts of the script, Our War Game focused on a plot where the Year 2000 problem was caused by a Digimon.
 Hosoda stated that he wished to use the film to make the problem more understandable for children, but later abandoned the concept, believing the film would become dated after the year 2000 had passed; references to the Year 2000 problem nonetheless appear in some promotional materials for the film.

 Constrained by the 40 minute runtime of Our War Game and seeking to make a film less serious than Digimon Adventure, Hosoda created Our War Game as a "childish, simple story where you just have to enjoy the thrill."
 Noting that he "couldn't make a great emotional story" in 40 minutes, he narrowed the focus of the film from the television anime series' ensemble cast of eight characters and their Digimon partners to just four core characters – Kamiya, Ishida, Izumi, and Takaishi.
 Inspired by the 1994 film Speed, he structured the film around a countdown to add suspense, with the events of the film occurring approximately in real time.

 The film's soundtrack is composed by Takanori Arisawa, who composed the soundtrack for the Digimon television anime series.
 Maurice Ravel's Boléro and "When Johnny Comes Marching Home" are used as motifs, the latter of which was included by Hosoda as a reference to its use in the bomb run scene in Dr. Strangelove.
-The song "Requiem", which is sung during the climax by The Little Singers of Tokyo, is a revision of "Pie Jesu", a traditional Catholic hymn.
-"Butter-Fly" by Kōji Wada is used as the film's opening theme song, while "Sakuhin No. 2 "Haru" I Chōchō ~ Bokura no War Game!" by AiM is used as the closing theme.
+The insert song "Requiem", which is sung during the climax by The Little Singers of Tokyo, is a revision of "Pie Jesu", a traditional Catholic hymn.
+"Butter-Fly" by Kōji Wada is used as the film's opening theme song, while "Sakuhin No. 2 "Haru" I Chōchō ~ Bokura no War Game!" by AiM is used as the ending theme.
 The film's soundtrack is included on the album Digimon Adventure 02 Uta to Ongaku Shū Ver.1.